Meeco/guardian-sd-responder/docs/GETTING_STARTED.md

 We should now have everything we need to configure our responder.
 In the root of the responder, copy the `config.example.json` to create our `config.json` and fill in the details:

-Note, base58 to hex conversion can be done [here](https://appdevtools.com/base58-encoder-decoder).
+Note, base58 to hex conversion can be done [online here](https://appdevtools.com/base58-encoder-decoder).

 ```jsonc
 {